takenet/blip-chat-ios/README.md

 	```Objective-C
 	[BlipClient openBlipThreadWithMyView:self appKey:(NSString*) @"your-api-key" options:options error: nil];
 	```
-	Obs: In Objective-C the method name is *openBlipThreadWithMyView*
+	Obs: In Objective-C, the method name is *openBlipThreadWithMyView*

-	For instance, imagine that you want to establish a new conversation between your customer and your chatbot, when your ViewController is loaded.
+	For instance, imagine that you want to establish a new conversation between customer and chatbot when the ViewController is loaded.

 	**Swift**
 	```swift